jpieringer/javaquery/README.md

 *-databaseUri <database URI>*
 If an external database should be used to store/retrieve the simplified AST.

+*-stereotype*
+The name of the stereotype that should be attached to certain classes.

+*-stereotypeQuery*
+The query that returns all classes to which the previous specified stereotype should be attached.

 ## Example invocations
 ```
 javaquery.jar
  -analyze C:\workspace
  -query "MATCH (type:Type)-[r*0..1]->(otherType:Type) WHERE (type.fullyQualifiedName STARTS WITH 'com.salesmanager.shop.admin.controller.')
 RETURN type, r, otherType"
+ -stereotype Toggleable -stereotypeQuery "MATCH (type:Type)-[r*0..1]->(otherType:Type) WHERE (type.fullyQualifiedName STARTS WITH 'com.salesmanager.shop.admin.controller.')
+RETURN type"
 ```

 ## Datamodel